d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 Nullcon is the largest security conference in India, and this year is the 10th edition of the conference.
 It is

 Before sharing my experience let me share about myself.
-Currently I am a fresher.
+Currently, I am a fresher.
 I did my GSoC from Debian.
-Contributed to several open source projects like LinEmun, owasp security shepherd, metasploit and many more.
-Also last year I was volunteer at nullcon.
-Recently been promoted to chapter lead at nullbhopal.
+Contributed to several open source projects like LinEmun, owasp security shepherd, Metasploit and many more.
+Also last year I was a volunteer at nullcon.
+Recently been promoted to chapter lead at NullBhopal.

 # Day 1

 We started planning in the early december 2018 itself.
 Stay and travel sorted.
 When the schedule came we also planned which session to attend.
 But I was more interested in meeting new people at nullcon.
-As my dear friend Abhinav said -
+As my dear friend, Abhinav said -

 ```
 Give priority in following way